MicrosoftDocs/Viva/Viva/insights/org-team-insights/new/team-insights.md

 You'll find insights about your team meeting habits on the **Productivity** tab.
 Refer to [Meeting habits](../personal/teams/meeting-habits.md) to learn which habits we calculate and how we calculate them.

-### Quiet hours impact

-Some team members may prefer to do some of their work outside traditional 9-5 working hours, but others may struggle to mentally disconnect and recharge for the next day if they receive a late-night message from work.

-Research by Microsoft has shown that when managers work after hours, team members take that as a signal that they need to be "on" too; in one study, every hour that people managers spent after hours translated to 20 minutes of additional direct report time spent after hours.

-You'll find insights about quiet time impact on the **Wellbeing** tab.
-Learn how we calculate quiet hours impact in [Quiet time](../personal/teams/quiet-time.md).

 ### Shared plans

 To create healthy team norms, you and your team might consider using shared plans.
 You can find and start [shared no-meeting day](../personal/teams/shared-no-meeting-day.md) and focus plans on the **Wellbeing** tab.
 To start a [shared meeting plan](../personal/teams/shared-meeting-plan.md), visit the **Productivity** tab.
-To set up regularly scheduled 1:1 meetings with your direct reports, check out [1:1 plans](../personal/teams/1-1-plan.md) on the **Teamwork** tab.
+To set up regularly scheduled 1:1 meetings with your direct reports, check out [1:1 meetings](../personal/teams/1-1-plan.md) on the **Teamwork** tab.